 Do you have to buy a seat for a baby on a plane?

 Babies up to 2 years old do not need tickets to fly if he or she will be sitting on your lap throughout the flight.
-Many airlines prefer babies to be secured for safety reasons, and the extra space can be worth every penny on an overnight flight across the Atlantic to Costa Rica.
+The airfare for a baby is usually about 10% of the adult fare.
+Many airlines prefer babies to be secured for safety reasons, and booking an extra seat can be worth every penny on an overnight flight to the Caribbean.

 The middle seats usually get chosen last, so book a window and aisle seat if you are travelling with your partner.
 If the flight isn’t full you may just find yourself with an empty seat for your baby, and if it does fill up just ask the person in the middle if they would like to switch to the window seat.
 People will rarely turn down the offer.